Reporting A Work Related Injury in Atlanta

 Employees should also keep their employer updated.
 For instance, if a doctor instructs you to take time off work, you should put this in writing and submit it to your employer.

-Where a doctor gets you off work indefinitely, communicate this to your employer and find out how frequently they need you to call in.
+When a doctor gets you off work indefinitely, communicate this to your employer and find out how frequently they need you to call in.

-Why is it Important to Call a Lawyer When Reporting A Work-Related Injury in Atlanta?
+Why is it Important to Call a Lawyer When Reporting A Work Related Injury in Atlanta?

 Before you can begin your claim process in Atlanta, it is important to reach out to an experienced workers’ compensation attorney.
 A lawyer will guide you through the process and will help you avoid common pitfalls in workers’ compensation claim processes.